pyari-k/pyari-k.github.io/_posts/2023-02-27-Mindfully-Statistics.md

  ![_config.yml]({{ site.baseurl }}/images/statistics/r-is-near-to-1.png)

 This is the plot and we can see that the value of `$R^2$` is 0.97.
 Visually we can see that the line fits decently well within the points though not perfectly.
-The number matches `$R^2$`=0.97 which is close to 1 quantifies this.
+The number matches ```math R^2``` = 0.97 which is close to 1 quantifies this.